EQUIPP® FAQ

 - What are the outlier designations?

 - A feature within the outlier information of the performance dashboard to categorize how that patient is being identified.
-Patient outliers may include standard outliers, patients late for refills or patients with a first fill of target medications.
+Patient outliers may include standard outliers, patients late for refills, or patients with a first fill of target medications.
 The following Outlier Types are displayed:

 - Extended Day Supply Opportunity – The patient has been previously dispensed a 30-day supply but is eligible for a 90-day dispense of the related medication.

-- Low Income Subsidy (LIS) – The patient is eligible to receive a 90-day supply for the same copay as a 30-day supply
+- Low-Income Subsidy (LIS) – The patient is eligible to receive a 90-day supply for the same copay as a 30-day supply

 - A feature within the outlier information of the performance dashboard to categorize how that patient is being identified.
-Patient outliers may include standard outliers, patients late for refills or patients with a first fill of target medications.
+Patient outliers may include standard outliers, patients late for refills, or patients with a first fill of target medications.
 The following Outlier Types are displayed:

-- Why are commercial and Medicaid patients listed in the outliers list?
+4. Why are commercial and Medicaid patients listed in the outliers list?

 - The data in EQUIPP® is mostly Medicare at this time but also includes some Medicaid and Commercial insurance programs.
 You can view the details of the program within the "Analyze Performance" tab for each measure.
 Within this tab, you should be able to see the insurance type breakdown and the plan level breakdown.
 For complete information on the outliers that each managed care organization provides review the program details for each program in the "Quality Improvement Programs" table.
 This should provide specific information including which outliers the organization provides and any additional designations.

-- What is the outlier documentation?
+5. What is the outlier documentation?
 Does completing the documentation impact the performance scores?

-- Outlier documentation is an available option for pharmacies to keep efforts organized among various staff members that may be acting upon the patient improvement opportunities.
+- Outlier documentation is an available option for pharmacies to keep efforts organized among various staff members who may be acting upon patient improvement opportunities.
 The act of documenting actions, barriers, and outcomes associated with outliers does not change performance scores.
 When a patient is adherent, the documentation status will say "Not Applicable."

-- How can I remove an outlier that has deceased?
+6. How can I remove an outlier that has deceased?

 - According to the measurement specifications, patients will be evaluated through the end of the measurement period, the member’s exact death date (if applicable), or the end of their enrollment with the plan.